SivaganeshSelvam23/ai-customer-care/README.md

-# 🤖 AI-Powered Customer Care System
+# 🤖 AI-Powered Customer Care Chat System

-This repository contains the code and assets for my **MSc Data Science Dissertation** at Kingston University.
-The goal is to develop a real-time AI assistant that empowers customer care teams using:
+This repository is part of my **MSc Data Science Dissertation** at Kingston University.
+The project aims to build a real-time **AI assistant for customer care**, where agents and customers communicate through a live chat interface.
+The system performs:

-- 💬 **Sentiment Analysis** – to understand customer emotions
+- 💬 **Sentiment Analysis**: Understand user emotions in real-time
-- 🔍 **Named Entity Recognition (NER)** – to extract context
+- 🏷️ **Named Entity Recognition (NER)**: Extract key entities from the conversation
-- 📚 **Knowledge Embeddings (SBERT + FAISS)** – to suggest dynamic responses and insights
+- 🧠 **Knowledge Embeddings (SBERT + FAISS)**: Suggest relevant responses and resources

 ---

-## 🎯 Project Objectives
+## 🎯 Project Goals

-- 🧠 Detect sentiment from customer queries
+- 👥 Create a realistic **agent-customer chat interface** using Streamlit
+- 🧠 Perform real-time **sentiment analysis** on incoming messages
-- 🧾 Extract relevant entities (product names, issues, etc.)
+- 🔍 Identify relevant entities like products or issues using **NER**
-- 🔎 Retrieve real-time knowledge snippets using semantic search
+- 📚 Retrieve helpful responses using **knowledge embeddings**
-- 🤝 Assist human agents with intelligent, in-the-moment guidance
+- ⚙️ Simulate an intelligent assistant supporting live customer care

 ---